 The short history of Piccadilly Software is in essence the story of how local computer stores around became game publishers in the very early ’80s.
 Customers became clients, most for a short moment in time, and the hugely successful video arcade games became the inspiration.
 The local computer store became the gathering place of the neighborhood and to anybody with the slightest interest in software, hardware, coding, and hacking, this was the place to be… for many this was a stepping stone for a future in computers.

 Both Dennis Tolley and Michael Mahoney had been using high-end mainframes while employed at the same bank in the ’70s.
 Here Tolley, director of long-range planning, and Mahoney, head of data processing, had met and become friends with a shared interest in computers.

 In the latter part of the ’70s, times were rapidly changing and a new consumer market was unfolding at a breakneck speed.
-With expertise in Computers and a desire to do something more challenging Tolley and Mahoney decides, after 6 months of planning and deliberation, to leave their secure and high profile jobs and venture into the personal computer business.
+With expertise in Computers and a desire to do something more challenging Tolley and Mahoney decide, after 6 months of planning and deliberation, to leave their secure and high-profile jobs and venture into the personal computer business.
 In 1979, the two establishes Stonehenge Computer Corporation, a computer retailer and publisher of business software in Summit, New Jersey.
-The name, inspired by the prehistoric monument, Stonehenge, on Salisbury Plain in Wiltshire, England, thought, by some scientists, to have been an astronomical computer.
+The name, inspired by the prehistoric monument, Stonehenge, on Salisbury Plain in Wiltshire, England, was thought by some scientists to have been an astronomical computer.